croaky/blog/README.md

 To publish articles, commit and push to the GitHub repo.

-View deploy logs in the Netlify web interface.
+View deploy logs in the Deno Deploy web interface.